Erasmus+ for Studies

 - Countries/ nationalities

 - For study or research in Erasmus+ programme countries, i.e. all EU member states plus the Republic of North Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey.
-NOTE: your Erasmus+ destination may not be your country of residence or The Netherlands
+Be aware that your Erasmus+ period cannot take place in the Netherlands.

 - Scholarship type